The Slope Heuristics in Heteroscedastic Regression: The slope heuristics

+In the latter identity, we neglect the difference between the empirical and true loss of the projections $s_{M}$ and the deviations of the empirical excess loss $P_{n}\left( Ks_{M}-Ks_{n}\left( M\right) \right) $.
+Indeed, as shown by Boucheron and Massart \cite{BouMas:10}, the empirical excess loss satisfies a concentration inequality in a general framework, which allows to neglect the difference with its mean, at least for models that are not too small.

-where in the last identity we neglect the deviations of the empirical excess risk and the difference between the empirical and true risk of the projections $s_{M}$.
-As the empirical excess risk is increasing and the risk of the projection $s_{M}$ is decreasing with respect to the complexity of the models, the penalized criterion is decreasing with respect to the complexity of the models, and the selected model is again among the largest of the collection.
+As the empirical excess loss is increasing and the excess loss of the projection $s_{M}$ is decreasing with respect to the complexity of the models, the penalized criterion is (almost) decreasing with respect to the complexity of the models, and the selected model is among the largest of the collection.